 Cook’s Illustrated did a Risotto awhile back using a method that eliminates a lot of the standing over and stirring of the traditional risotto method.
-I was intrigued by their “easy, partially hands off” method and applied it to my more frugal Risotto.
+Not a new concept (home cooks often do this) I was intrigued by their “easy, partially hands off” method and wondered if their scientific approach would improve my risotto.
+The answer: Yes.
 You’ll still need to be on hand for the 30 minute cook time, but this recipe allows you to do all the shifting and shuffling necessary to get dinner on the table in between short little stirs, several minutes apart.

 - 1 bunch of Asparagus